 We will be hosting multiple sittings of the grade 10 Literacy Assessment in January, April and June.
 This assessment measures the student’s ability to critically think by analyzing various texts and developing conclusions based on their understanding of these texts.
 The assessment also measures the ability of students to communicate their ideas.
 The Literacy Assessment is not based on a particular course, but on learning across multiple subjects from K-10.

 Students will complete the assessments online, so we will be using our Chromebook carts and our PC Computer Labs.
-The detailed schedule for Literacy Assessments will be distributed at a later date.

 Grade 12 Literacy Assessment for 2020/2021 School Year has been cancelled.
 Our current Grade 12 students will not need to write the Literacy Assessment this year.
 Implementation of the Grade 12 Literacy Assessments have been postponed until the 2021/2022 School Year.